izhannah/browserBlog/pages/contact.md

-# Contact Us
+# Want to get in touch?

-We would love to hear from you.
+Feel free to send me a message!